verheyefrancesco/cordova-plugin-cameraattachment/README.md

-# PictureAttachment Plugin for Cordova/PhoneGap 3.0 (iOS and Android)
+# CameraAttachment Plugin for Cordova/PhoneGap 3.0 (iOS and Android)

 ## Installation